Moaz7assan/ERC-Daily-Report/README.md

 # Egyptian Red Crescent Daily Report
-a GUI app that make a daily report photo (Ramdan Season) from Packing TENT in the ERC to add it to the logs or publish it to social media.
+a GUI app that make a daily report photo (Ramdan Season) for Packing TENT in the ERC to add it to the logs or publish it to social media.

 <img src="photos/image.png" width="500">